 In fact, meal planning is just as important.
 Before making your cheap grocery list, you will need to decide what meals you plan to make with the food that you buy.

-While my grocery budget list is a good place to start, you will need to make sure you can use the items you buy to create budget breakfasts, cheap lunches and inexpensive dinners that you like (and will actually eat).
+While my grocery budget list is a good place to start, you will need to make sure you can use the items you buy to create budget breakfasts, cheap lunches, frugal appetizers and inexpensive dinners.
+The menu items need to be ones that you like and will actually eat!

 You can stay on top of your meal plan with my Meal Planner Kit that includes 3 useful food planning templates: a weekly meal plan chart, a grocery list and recipe cards.